bluefroguk1/empire-dump/content/Wiki/Game Design/Group Archetypes.md

 |A group of landskeepers with a shared interest may form a circle, often to protect and support the inhabitants of a certain region or territory.
 |-
 |Market Town
-|Market towns send representatives all over the Empire and beyond to secure deals, acquire trade goods, and negotiate contracts.
+|Market towns send representatives all over [[The Empire|the Empire]] and beyond to secure deals, acquire trade goods, and negotiate contracts.
 They are rich, and their wealth brings a power of its own that may yet prove to be a match for that of the Households.
 They may be led by an Alder.
 |-
 |Monastery
 |Monks minister to the spiritual welfare of the folk around their [[Monastery|monastery]], largely ignoring Household boundaries.
 They divide their time between study of the Imperial Faith and working the farmlands claimed by the [[Monastery|monastery]].